 I've been listening to Martin Luther King Jr.'s and Barack Obama's Nobel Peace Prize acceptance speeches—available on the Nobel site.
 The speeches are biblical in their exalted intensity, though Obama's is sometimes grounded in descriptions of the particular challenges his administration was confronting.
 Although he sometimes sounded like a preacher, he was not a preacher; he was a politician.
 King was a schooled preacher, then and now an unsurpassed orator.
 Both men led their flock to activism and hope.

 I thought of both of them today after receiving texts and emails from friends in New Paltz about a disturbing incident that took place just steps away from my home.
 It has not, as yet, been officially designated a hate crime—motivation must be established—and the perpetrator is at large, but it feels and looks like one to me.
-Indeed it is reminiscent of the swastikas scrawled on Jewish businesses and homes in Germany as Hitler rose to power.
+It is reminiscent of the swastikas scrawled on Jewish businesses and homes in Germany as Hitler rose to power.

 Here is an excerpt from Terence Ward's report in the October 10 issue of Hudson Valley One: